-UK PonyCon is taking place at the Nottingham Conference Centre in Nottingham city centre, easily accessible by both public transport and car.
+UK PonyCon is taking place at the Nottingham City Campus of NTU in Nottingham city centre, easily accessible by both public transport and car.

 Find out how to get here:

-The postcode for Nottingham Conference Centre for sat nav is NG1 4BU, however please note that there is no on-site parking available.
+The postcode for the Nottingham City Campus at NTU for sat nav is NG1 4BU, however please note that there is no on-site parking available.

 We recommend using Nottingham Express Transit’s park and ride service.
 Parking is free at their Phoenix Park stop (657 free car parking spaces, postcode NG8 6AS) and The Forest stop (972 free car parking spaces, postcode NG7 6AQ).
 Journeys take approximately 20 minutes from Phoenix Park and approximately 5 minutes from The Forest.
 See the By Tram section below for how to get discounted tram tickets.

 The nearest car park is the Q-Park Talbot Street car park (postcode NG1 5GG), a short three minute walk from the venue.
 This car park also has an entrance on Chaucer Street.
 Other nearby car parks are the Trinity Square car park (postcode NG1 4BT, five minute walk to venue) and the intu Victoria centre car parks (postcodes NG1 3QN for north car park and NG1 3LP for south car park, 10 minute walk to the venue).
-Expect to pay approximately £15 to £20 per day in any city-centre car park.
+Expect to pay approximately £15 to £20 per day in any city-centre car park, although many hotels offer discounted parking rates.

 The venue have advised us that there is a limited quantity of disabled parking spaces on Chaucer Street, although you may find the Q-Park more convenient.
 There is a small loading bay on Goldsmith Street adjacent to the entrance to the venue that can be used for drop-off and pick-up only, however as Goldsmith Street is used by trams, stopping on the road is not permitted.

 Discounted car parking at the Q-Park Talbot Street car park is only available for stallholders.
-Information for stallholders on how to claim this discount will be included in the Stallholder Information Pack or you can contact us for details, which will also contain details on where to park for stallholder loading and unloading.
+We are also investigating providing a car park for stallholders where space can be guaranteed, although this is not yet confirmed.
+Information for stallholders on how to claim the Q-Park discount and whether a separate car park is available will be included in the Stallholder Information Pack or you can contact us for details.
+This pack will also contain details on where to park for stallholder loading and unloading.
+The closest postcode for the loading bay for stallholders is NG1 4FQ, however note that this appears slightly past the loading bay on popular online mapping services.
+The exact coordinates of the loading bay are 52.9568, -1.1514.
+Due to the small loading bay, signing up for allocated loading/unloading slots will be required to avoid congestion.

 Nottingham has an extensive tram network operated by Nottingham Express Transit, with fast and frequent services operating from 6am until midnight on Saturday and 6am until 11pm on Sunday.

 Passengers coming from the north should alight at the Nottingham Trent University stop, while passengers from the south should use the Royal Centre stop.
-Nottingham Conference Centre is a two minute walk from either stop.
+The Nottingham City Campus of NTU is a two minute walk from either stop.

-We're pleased to offer discounted "Event Ticket" day return tickets for £2.00 per person.
-You must print out and complete the Event Tram Voucher before travelling.
+We’re pleased to offer discounted “Event Ticket” day return tickets for £2.00 per person.
+You must print out and complete the tram event ticket voucher before travelling, which will entitle you to the reduced rate.
 You can buy an Event Ticket from the ticket machines on tram stop platforms.
 Keep the voucher with you, as ticket inspectors may ask to see it.
-Full details on Event Tickets can be found on the tram operator's website.
+Full details on Event Tickets can be found on the tram operator’s website.

 Megabus operate direct long distance coaches to destinations across the UK including London, Birmingham, Leeds, Cardiff, Newcastle, Bristol and Plymouth Attendees starting their journey in Scotland may wish to consider booking two Megabus tickets, changing at Newcastle or Leeds.
 Be sure to leave plenty of time to change coaches in case of delays.

-National Express also operates services direct from Nottingham to destinations across the UK, including London and London airports, Birmingham, Manchester, Leeds, Liverpool, Swansea, Cardiff and Glasgow.
+National Express also operates direct services to Nottingham from destinations across the UK, including London and London airports, Birmingham, Manchester, Leeds, Liverpool, Swansea, Cardiff and Glasgow.

 Both Megabus and National Express operate from Station Street.
 From here, it’s a twenty minute walk to Nottingham Conference Centre, or a short tram ride from the station.